 A backyard sports camp in the '60s inspired a movement.

 People you know love and support Special Olympics's goals.

 What we do can't be done without our partners.

 Our successful program in China is growing rapidly.

-Special Olympics in Africa offers a new life to people with intellectual disabilities.
+Offering a new life to people in Africa with intellectual disabilities.

 We rely on volunteers to ensure quality sports experience.